2018 Kia Sorento SUV

 The Sorento offers more space and practicality than its five-seat rivals yet is less expensive and less cumbersome to drive than most large SUVs.
 It's well made, has ample feature content for the money, and sports a stylish, high-quality interior.
 On the other hand, the Sorento's middle-of-the-road approach means it's ultimately more expensive than a typical four-cylinder, five-passenger crossover and not as commodious as a full-size three-row SUV.
 The base four-cylinder engine is underpowered for the vehicle's size.

-Edmunds can help you find a great local price on a 2018 Kia Sorento.
-Check out our 2018 Kia Sorento Pricing page for the latest exclusive offers in your area.
+Edmunds can help you find a great local price on a Kia Sorento.
+See 2018 Kia Sorento deals and incentives in your area.

 The Sorento can be expected to return fuel economy that's in line with that of most competitors.
 A front-wheel-drive Sorento with the standard 2.4-liter four-cylinder engine is EPA-rated at a combined 24 mpg (21 city/28 highway).
 You give up a bit with the 3.3-liter V6, which will deliver 20 mpg combined (18 city/25 highway).
 And the 2.0-liter turbo-four is rated at 23 mpg combined (20 city/27 highway).
 Expect all-wheel-drive models to lower these figures by 1 or 2 mpg.